Sangole: Transportation

 Sangole an important road and railway connection on the Pandharpur-Miraj Junction route.
 It is connected by broad-gauge railway through Miraj, Kurduwadi, and Solapur junctions to other routes throughout the region.

 Highways

 Sangole has very good connectivity to other cities via roads.
-The Ratnagiri to Nagpur highway, also referred to as MSH-3, originates in Ratnagiri and passes through Kolhapur, Sangli, Solapur, Tuljapur, Ausa, Nanded, Hingoli, Yeotmal and Wardha before terminating in Nagpur.
+The Ratnagiri to Nagpur highway, also referred to as MSH-3, originates in Ratnagiri and passes through Kolhapur, Sangli, Solapur, Tuljapur, Ausa, Nanded, Hingoli, Yavatmal and Wardha before terminating in Nagpur.
 Land is being acquired to add extra lanes to this highway.
 Also, Sangole has two other highways, MSH71 connecting it to Akluj and Jat, and MSH161 connects the city to Pandharpur and Miraj.
 A new stretch of MSH161 from Sangole to Pandharpur is being built using concrete, will have 4 lanes and is expected to be ready by 31 July 2019.